cloudify-cosmo/cloudify-nsx-plugin/README.md

 ### cloudify.nsx.ospf_areas

 Distributed Logical Routers interface OSPF areas.
-Use only after all interfaces creation!
+Use only after all [dlr](README.md#cloudifynsxdlrinterface) or [dlr](README.md#cloudifynsxesginterface) interfaces creation, in other case can be cleanuped.

 **Derived From:** cloudify.nodes.Root